Edmund Hillary: Public recognition

 On 6 June 1953, Hillary was appointed Knight Commander of the Order of the British Empire, and he received the Queen Elizabeth II Coronation Medal the same year.
 On 6 February 1987, he was the fourth appointee to the Order of New Zealand.
 He was also awarded the Polar Medal in 1958 for his part in the Commonwealth Trans-Antarctic Expedition, the class of commander of the Order of Sports Merit of France in about 1960, the Order of Gorkha Dakshina Bahu, 1st Class of the Kingdom of Nepal in 1953 and the Coronation Medal in 1975.
-On 22 April 1995, Hillary was appointed Knight Companion of The Most Noble Order of the Garter.
+On 22 April 1995, Hillary was appointed Knight Companion of the Most Noble Order of the Garter.
 On 17 June 2004, Hillary was awarded the Commander's Cross of the Order of Merit of the Republic of Poland.
 The Government of India conferred on him its second highest civilian award, the Padma Vibhushan, posthumously, in 2008.

 To mark the 50th anniversary of the first successful ascent of Everest, the Nepalese government conferred honorary citizenship upon Hillary at a special Golden Jubilee celebration in Kathmandu, Nepal.
 He was the first foreign national to receive that honour.

 Since 1992, New Zealand's $5 note has featured Hillary's portrait, making him the only living person not a current head of state ever to appear on a New Zealand banknote.
 In giving his permission, Hillary insisted that Aoraki / Mount Cook rather than Mount Everest be used as the backdrop.

 Annual Reader's Digest polls from 2005 to 2007 named Hillary as "New Zealand's most trusted individual".

 Hillary's favoured New Zealand charity was the Sir Edmund Hillary Outdoor Pursuits Centre, of which he was patron for 35 years.
 He was particularly keen on how this organisation introduced young New Zealanders to the outdoors in a very similar way to his first experience of a school trip to Mt Ruapehu at the age of 16.
 A 2.3 m bronze statue of Hillary was erected outside The Hermitage Hotel at Mount Cook Village; it was unveiled by Hillary himself in 2003.
-Various streets, institutions and organisations around New Zealand and abroad are named after him – for example, the Sir Edmund Hillary Collegiate in Otara, which was established by Hillary in 2001.
+Various streets, institutions and organisations around New Zealand and abroad are named after him – for example, the Sir Edmund Hillary Collegiate in Ōtara, which was established by Hillary in 2001.

 Two Antarctic features are named after Hillary.
 The Hillary Coast is a section of coastline south of Ross Island and north of the Shackleton Coast.
 The Hillary Canyon, an undersea feature in the Ross Sea, appears on the General Bathymetric Chart of the Oceans, published by the International Hydrographic Organization.